 Any journalist that is not critical of any government’s media policy is not worth their salt.

-And, as for News Corp, if it was The Australian pursuing a pharmaceutical story, and there was a big pharma company had been pilloried by the likes of the Leveson Inquiry for criminal wrongdoing with its ensuing trials and jailings of journalists and editors, and such a big pharma had thrown its considerable weight behind a political party at the recent federal election, how could a reporter not be critical of it?
+And, as for News Corp, if it was The Australian pursuing a pharmaceutical story, and there was a big pharma company that had been pilloried by the likes of the Leveson Inquiry for criminal wrongdoing with its ensuing trials and jailings of journalists and editors, and such a big pharma had thrown its considerable weight behind a political party at the recent federal election, how could a reporter not be critical of it?

 Memo The Australian: It’s not always about you, or about Left or Right or on which side of your so-called ‘culture wars’ someone might sit.